chitpham/my-thesis.io/README.md

 - `data/` — cleaned dataset used for calibration

 ## Data
-Raw market data sourced from [Elexon / your source].
+Raw market data sourced from Elexon and NESO.
-Not included due to licensing — available upon request.
 Cleaned and simulation result data are provided in `data/`.

 ## Key Findings
 1. Bidding is decreasing in contract coverage f — but only up to a threshold f* that varies with renewable output r